JGeorgos24/Brewery-App/README.md

 - Use react-router and react-router-dom to navigate to different link/pages.
 - Use axios to get a API request.
 - Allow uses to add beers and breweries to their users profile.
-- Filter breweries based on geographical location.
+- Filter breweries based on breweries geographical location.

 #### PostMVP for Brewery App
-- To be Continued…
+- Add drinking games to the app to play.
+- Search feature to search for specific brewery and/or beers.
+- Incorporate Google Maps.
+- Improve CSS styling.

 ## Code Snippet
 Use this section to include a brief code snippet of functionality that we are proud of an a brief description.